JanusQ/MorphQPV/README.md

-## MorphQV
+## MorphQPV
 language: English | [中文](doc/README.zh-CN.md)

-MorphQV is a tool to facilitate confident assertion-based verification in quantum computing.
+MorphQPV is a tool to facilitate confident assertion-based verification in quantum computing.
 It provides a framework for analyzing and verifying quantum circuits using a new type of formalism.
 It defines an assertion statement that consists of assume-guarantee primitives and tracepoint pragma to label the target quantum state.
 Then, we can characterize the ground-truth relation between states using isomorphism-based approximation, which can effectively get the program states under various inputs while avoiding repeated executions.
 Finally, the verification is formulated as a constraint optimization problem with a confidence estimation model to enable rigorous analysis.
 ## Getting Started
 ### Installation
 ```bash